-Starting from the necessary theoretical background, the trainers always make the connection with building practice, based on experience in progressive projects.
-In addition, they let the participants work a lot on recognizable cases, sometimes even on their own projects or tasks.
+Starting from the necessary theoretical background, the trainers always make the connection with building practice, based on experience in successful projects.
+In addition, they let the participants apply the new information to recognizable cases, sometimes even to their own projects or assignments.
 Serious gaming is also used wherever possible to practice integral collaboration skills.

 The idea behind this emphasis on hands-on practice is that theory on its own is generally poorly remembered and rarely leads to behavioural change.
 Also, it makes the translation to one's own work practice easier.
-An additional effect is that the course days are varied for the participants, who do a lot of their own work with all kinds of assignments, and that the time spent on the course, as they themselves often say, appears to "just fly by."
+An additional effect is that the instruction days are varied for the participants, who do a lot of their own work with all kinds of assignments, and that the time spent on the course, as they themselves often say, appears to "just fly by."